Do Cats Need Shots

 Kittens

-- First vaccines at 6-8 weeks, then boosters every 3-4 weeks until 16 weeks.
+• Kittens must be vaccinate at 8 weeks, then every 4 weeks until 16 weeks.

-- Final booster at 16-20 weeks to ensure long-lasting immunity.
+• Final vaccines at 20 weeks to ensure long-lasting immunity.

-- Lifetime boosters typically start at one year of age.
+• Lifetime vaccines typically start at one year of age.

 Adult Cats